alex/rust-asn1/README.md

 - Added `Asn1Writable::encoded_length`, `SimpleAsn1Writable::data_length`, and
   `Asn1DefinedByWritable::encoded_length`.
-Implementing these functions reduces the number of re-allocations required when writing.
+Implementing these functions reduces the number of re-allocations required when writing. `None` can be returned if it is not possible to provide an efficient implementation.

 #### Changes